edgexfoundry/device-rfid-llrp-go/tests/README.md

 └── version.go
 ```

-## How do I build locally this in my repo?
+## How do I build locally in my repo?

 # 1. tests/.env
-NOTE: Do not push this file to your repo.
+NOTE: Do not push this file to your repo/branch.

-For tests locally, Create a file "/tests/.env" and added below these two lines -
+For tests locally, Create a file "/tests/.env" and add below these two lines -

-    SERVICE_TOKEN=<Place the key you generate in github here.>
+    SERVICE_TOKEN=<Place your git token here>
-    GIT_BRANCH=<Your local branch.>
+    GIT_BRANCH=<Your local branch>

-    Note : Can use `FAST` as branch name, likes GIT_BRANCH=FAST
+    e.g : `FAST` is branch name, then GIT_BRANCH=FAST

     `docker-compose config` - command to check the all env and args.